- 4 years of mathematics, including pre-calculus

 Note: it is expected that students be enrolled in an upper-level math course (trigonometry, finite, pre-calculus, or statistics) in their senior year

-Students may apply for UNH admission using the online Common App or the Coalition Application, whichever is most convenient.
-Further instructions and details about the application process are outlined on each respective site.
-No supplemental essays or writing prompts are required other than the essay required as part of the Common Application or Coalition Application.
+Students may apply for UNH admission using the online Common Application.
+Further instructions and details about the application process are outlined on the site.
+No supplemental essays or writing prompts are required other than the essay required as part of the Common Application.

 $50 for New Hampshire residents